Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 2.  **intersection()** ~ This returns only elements that are common to both lists. <br> <br>

-**First:** What is the set of genes bound by p53 in either DMSO or Nutlin treated samples? *Hint: we’re comparing lists, not dataframes.*
+**First:** What is the set of genes bound by p53 in either DMSO or Nutlin treated samples?
+How many genes are there? *Hint: we’re comparing lists, not dataframes.*

 ``` r
 ### --- Use either of the functions above to get the set of genes bound in either condition.